-6. As the engine warms up, turn the dial to the gasoline "RUN" position.
+6. Do not over-choke.
+As soon as engine starts, move the choke to the gasoline "RUN" position over a 2-5 second duration.

-For gasoline restarts with hot engine in hot ambient temperature >86°F (30°C): Rotate the EZ Start dial to the "CHOKE" position for only one pull of the recoil cord.
-If generator does not start after first pull, rotate the dial to the "RUN" position for the next three pulls.
-Too much choke leads to spark plug fouling and engine flooding.
+For gasoline restarts with hot engine in hot ambient > 86°F (30°C), keep choke in 75% of the "CHOKE" position for only 1 pull of the recoil cord.
+After first pull, move choke to "RUN" position for up to 3 pulls of the recoil cord.
+Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
 This will cause the engine not to start.